stuvusIT/xen_vman/README.md

 ## nfs vms

-All nfs exports need to be accessible on the hypervisor and for the accordingly vm.
-The exported path for the root filesystem must be following schema:
+All NFS exports need to be accessible for the hypervisor as well as the respective VM.
+The exported path for the root filesystem must be of the following scheme:
 `{{ xen_vman_nfsroot_base }}/<org name>/<vm name>-root` .